 Bald Eagles have made a strong comeback in Vermont and throughout the U.S. thanks to the work of Audubon Vermont and the Vermont Fish & Wildlife Department.
 For many years, both organizations have helped to coordinate the winter eagle survey and breeding season monitoring efforts.

 Bald Eagle numbers have increased substantially during the past two decades, and Vermont is now host to at least 45 territorial pairs.
 Increases in Bald Eagle populations have resulted from a combination of factors; these include the banning of DDT in North America, an effective reintroduction program and the protection of Bald Eagle breeding and wintering habitat through the Endangered Species Act.
 Vermont conducted its own reintroduction program from 2004-2006, releasing 29 eagles in Addison, VT.
 The Bald Eagle reached its recovery goals in Vermont and was removed from the State Endangered Species List in February 2022.
 Biologists Margaret Fowle and Mark LaBarr discussed the success of the 2016 breeding season on Across the Fence.

 Audubon Vermont biologists and community scientists work in partnership with the Vermont Fish and Wildlife Department locate and monitor Bald Eagle breeding sites and survey wintering Bald Eagles.
 Since 1979, community scientists have been keeping tabs on Bald Eagles as part of Vermont Audubon's annual winter Bald Eagle survey.
 In 2019, Audubon Vermont and the Fish & Wildilfe Department started a formal community science effort to monitor breeding eagles throughout the state.

-For more information on Bald Eagles in Vermont, or to report sightings, contact Margaret Fowle at firstname.lastname@example.org or (802) 434-3068.
+For more information on Bald Eagles in Vermont, contact Margaret Fowle at firstname.lastname@example.org or (802) 434-3068.